ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 **No Modifications to Session Management Service:** This approach allows us to leverage existing session management service without requiring any modifications to it.

-In the first version of the solution, we are planning to go with pin centric workflow.
+In the first version of the solution, we are planning to go with pin-centric workflow.
 Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable due to the following reason.

 **User Convenience:** Avoids additional overhead such as manual hardware definitions in NI MAX or JSON updates which is mandatory in the non-pin-centric workflow.